dj-2002/texteditor/README.md

 Privacy is at the core of our text editor.
 Our app works offline and does not require any data sharing to format and make edits to your text file.
 Security and user data safety is our primary concern.
 All text files and data stay locally on your device.

-Smart Text Editor which tells you count of words

-You can know the number of words, characters and sentences with just a single click.
-A lot of times users are required to create document with a word limit.
-Students are required to maintain word limit while creating their project.
-Text editor offers a smart solution by automatically counting the above parameters for you.

 Convert your plain text files to formatted and styled PDFs